srfrnk/superman/README.md

 **Current built-in actions:**

 **"static-file"**  Respond by streaming a static-file to the client.

 Custom properties:

-  filePath   string  a path to the file to stream, relative to the superman app dir.
+  'filePath' - string - a path to the file to stream, relative to the superman app dir.

+**"localhost"**  Proxy the request to a server on the localhost

+Custom properties:

-**"localhost"**  Proxy the request to a server on the localhost Custom properties: localPort   int  the local port to proxy to. defaults to 80.
+  'localPort' - int - the local port to proxy to. defaults to 80.

 **"pass-through"**  Proxy the request to the original target. effectively passes through superman, this is usually the action of the 'catch-all' rule.

 Custom properties:

   None!